remileblond67076/grist-ctl/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see [LICENCE](LICENCE) for details.

+This project includes third-party libraries, which are licensed under their own respective Open Source licenses.
+SPDX-License-Identifier headers are used to show which license is applicable.
+The concerning license files can be found in the LICENSES directory.